 An Art Project About Music and Joy

-Last year was the first installment of Flower Piano at the Botanical Gardens.
+2015 was the first installment of Flower Piano at the Botanical Gardens.
 It was dreamed up in partnership with Sunset Piano, a collaboration of two multi-disciplinary artists who are promoting piano culture and other good things in an increasingly complex world.
 Mauro ffortissimo and Dean Mermell have brought pianos to unlikely locations including the cliffs of the California coast to the streets of San Francisco.
 They use old donated or abandoned pianos, tuned up as well as possible.
-Find out more about Sunset Pianos other productions and projects (and how to keep the music going) right here.
+Find out more about Sunset Pianos other productions and projects (and how to keep the music going by donating to their crowdfunding campaign) right here.

 Listen to the Pros